 Back in July, me and Theo spent the weekend in the wonderful spa town of Harrogate for my 25th birthday.
-We stayed at nearby Rudding Park, and we ventured in to Harrogate in the car during the day.
+We stayed at nearby Rudding Park, and we ventured in to find things to do in Harrogate which were fun and cheap.
 Harrogate is a town in North Yorkshire, and has been a popular tourist spot for decades, mainly because of the iconic Betty’s and the Turkish Baths located in the town centre.
 Harrogate sits within reach of nearby towns Ripon, Boroughbridge, Knaresborough and Masham.

 It is one of the most elegant destinations in the north, with stunning buildings, a famous tearoom, wide-open parks and a long list of shops and restaurants dotted throughout the town.
 And if you want to venture a bit further out, the Yorkshire Dales, and Ilkley Moors are only 20 minutes away.
 It is the perfect base for a day, a weekend or a week.
 Here is my Ultimate Guide to 48 hours in Harrogate…